Subscribe to our Newsletter

 Then garnish with a little blob of coconut cream, some of the sliced chili and kaffir lime leaf.
 And that as they say is it!
 Looks damn good, tastes incredible.

-When someone said OK we’re a food market, but you can sell cups and jugs, I think she misunderstood.
+When you’re in a Cambodian food market, you can pretty much buy anything in the food chain, but then also cups and jugs and even bras.
 Take one bra, add a tablespoon of fish sauce and soy sauce… Maybe we could use these as the cups for the Kroeung?

 To close here is a quote from the Lonely Planet tour guide for Cambodia, which really sums this beautiful country up for me in one simple paragraph; “The years of fear and loathing are over.
 Right now, Cambodia is just about as hot as it gets on the Global travel map.